bri-morris317/Solutions-Architect/README.md

-# SM_AWS_SolutionsArchitect
+# Solutions Architect
-Stephane Mareek Udemy Solutions Architect Associate hands on activities
+Projects in this repository focus on architectural principles and design strategies typical of cloud solutions architects.